Beauvais

 Cons: three separate tickets to buy, two changes with luggage, and the shuttle bus schedule doesn't always sync neatly with your flight landing time

-This one is honestly fine for a solo traveller with a backpack and no fixed schedule.
-It's a different story with two kids and a week's worth of suitcases.
+This seems more than adequate for a single traveller carrying only a backpack and no set schedule, but it's a different matter if you have two children and a week's worth of suitcases.

 Seasonal Direct Coach

-A direct coach service between Beauvais Airport and Disneyland Paris runs during a limited summer window, roughly June through early September.
-Outside that window it simply doesn't exist, and even within it, departures are sparse — a handful per week rather than a daily timetable.
+A direct coach service operates between Beauvais Airport and Disneyland Paris, but only during a certain summer period, approximately from June to early September.
+Outside this period, the service does not exist, and even within it,e departures are limited to only a few each week instead of daily.

 Pros: no changes, cheaper than a private transfer